-Isolation can be used to exclude pupils from the playground at break or lunchtime or if a pupil needs a longer 'time out' from the lesson to reflect on their behaviour.
-It is the decision of the Head Teacher or Deputy Head Teacher whether a pupil needs to be isolated, when, where and for how long.
+Internal exclusion can be used to exclude pupils from the playground at break or lunchtime or if a pupil needs a longer 'time out' from the lesson to reflect on their behaviour.
+It is the decision of a member of the Senior Leadership Team whether a pupil needs to have an internal exclusion, when, where and for how long.
 Pupils need to be sent with a reflection task to complete and their parents are to be informed that isolation took place.